October 2019 Agenda—Livermore, California

 Everyone has a story to tell and digital storytelling can enable the author in each to come out.
 By combining writing of good stories with digital tools students become authors with a global audience.

-Creating a story may be as simple as making a paperslide video.
+It can be as simple as a Paperslide video.

 “Digital storytelling has emerged as a fundamental, cross-curricular technique that provides structure for both sharing and understanding new information.
 It has become an essential way of providing information and enhancing education…by making abstract or conceptual content more understandable.
 In all disciplines, it offers more ways to engage students and enrich learning through the inclusion of digital media that represents, illustrates, and demonstrates.
 Digital storytelling brings together text, graphics, audio, and video around a chosen theme, often with a specific point of view.
 Bernard Robin observes that a digital story may be a personal tale, a depiction of a historical event, or simply a way to creatively impart information or provide instruction.
 In the classroom, they can also foster collaboration when students are able to work in groups, and enhance the student experience through a personal sense of accomplishment (Robin, 2006).
 The National Council of Teachers of English in 2003, challenged teachers to develop instructional strategies for students to master composing in nonprint media that could include any combination of visual art, motion (video and film), graphics, text, and sound—all of which are frequently written and read in nonlinear fashion (Porter, 2008, p.
 11).
 Included was the process of digital storytelling, where information is conveyed in a way that is more engaging than plain text.”
 Strategies for digital communication skills across disciplines: The importance of digital stories (Links to an external site.)